RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

          As of some one gently rapping, rapping at my chamber door.
          T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

       # Write code to print the number of characters in the string rv.

       # Write code to print the number of words in the string rv.

-      # (For this and the next question, imagine that you couldn't see the whole string value,
-      # but you still needed to answer this question?)
+      ## Hint: use the split method

 #.
-See comments for instructions, below.
+(1 point) See comments for instructions, below.

    .. actex:: ps_2_3

+      rv = """Once upon a midnight dreary, while I pondered, weak and weary,
+         Over many a quaint and curious volume of forgotten lore,
+         While I nodded, nearly napping, suddenly there came a tapping,
+         As of some one gently rapping, rapping at my chamber door.
+         T is some visitor, I muttered, tapping at my chamber door;           5 Only this and nothing more."""

+      # (For these questions, imagine that you couldn't see the whole string value,
+      # but you still needed to answer them.)

       # Write code to find out whether the word "raven" is in the string rv.
       # Print "Yes" if it is, and "No" if it isn't.

       # Write code to find out whether the word "rapping" is in the string rv.
       # Print "Yes" if it is, and "No" if it isn't.

+The remaining questions in the problem set deal with a file called ``about_programming.txt`` that you can access in an ActiveCode window using the open() function.
+It is made up of text from the *Computer Programming* article on Wikipedia; ``http://en.wikipedia.org/wiki/Computer_programming``.

 #.
-There is a file called ``about_programming.txt`` that you can access in an ActiveCode window
-using the open() function.
-(It is made up of text from the *Computer Programming* article on Wikipedia; ``http://en.wikipedia.org/wiki/Computer_programming``.)
-Follow the directions in the exercises below (see the comments in the code window) to manipulate this file.

-   .. datafile::  about_programming.txt
-      :hide:

-      Computer programming (often shortened to programming) is a process that leads from an original formulation of a computing problem to executable programs.
-It involves activities such as analysis, understanding, and generically solving such problems resulting in an algorithm, verification of requirements of the algorithm including its correctness and its resource consumption, implementation (or coding) of the algorithm in a target programming language, testing, debugging, and maintaining the source code, implementation of the build system and management of derived artefacts such as machine code of computer programs.
-The algorithm is often only represented in human-parseable form and reasoned about using logic.
-Source code is written in one or more programming languages (such as C++, C#, Java, Python, Smalltalk, JavaScript, etc.).
-The purpose of programming is to find a sequence of instructions that will automate performing a specific task or solve a given problem.
-The process of programming thus often requires expertise in many different subjects, including knowledge of the application domain, specialized algorithms and formal logic.
-      Within software engineering, programming (the implementation) is regarded as one phase in a software development process.
-There is an on-going debate on the extent to which the writing of programs is an art form, a craft, or an engineering discipline.
-In general, good programming is considered to be the measured application of all three, with the goal of producing an efficient and evolvable software solution (the criteria for "efficient" and "evolvable" vary considerably).
-The discipline differs from many other technical professions in that programmers, in general, do not need to be licensed or pass any standardized (or governmentally regulated) certification tests in order to call themselves "programmers" or even "software engineers."
-Because the discipline covers many areas, which may or may not include critical applications, it is debatable whether licensing is required for the profession as a whole.
-In most cases, the discipline is self-governed by the entities which require the programming, and sometimes very strict environments are defined (e.g. United States Air Force use of AdaCore and security clearance).
-However, representing oneself as a "professional software engineer" without a license from an accredited institution is illegal in many parts of the world.
+(1 point) Write code to open the file, about_programming.txt, and print it out, line by line.

    .. actex:: ps_2_4

-      # Write code to open the file, about_programming.txt, and save it in a variable, f.
-      # Print the first two lines of the file.
+      # Don't worry about extra blank lines between each of the lines

-      # Write code to find, and print, the number of lines in the file.
-      ## (Hint, if your code is not working the way you expect: what variable are you referring to?
-Do you need to open the file again, or no?)
+      # (but if you want to get rid of them, try the .strip method)

 #.
-See comments for instructions.
-This question also deals with the file named ``about_programming.txt``.
+(2 points) Print the number of lines in the file

    .. actex:: ps_2_5

-      # Write code to find, and print, the number of words in the file.

-      # Write code to find, and print, the number of characters in the file.

-      # Write code to find, and print, the number of lines in the file that include the word "programmer".
+#.
+(2 points) Print the number of lines in the file that include the word "programmer".

+   .. actex:: ps_2_6

-#. *BONUS POINT** (not required): Write code to find, and print, the number of vowels in that file.
+#. *1 BONUS POINT* (not required): Write code to find, and print, the number of vowels in the file.

-   ..actex:: ps_2_6
+   .. actex:: ps_2_6

       # Write your code here, if you choose to try this problem!